jadhavjay0253/light-web-pages/README.md

 ## What is LWP?
 LWP is a proposal to add a new header in HTTP GET and HEAD requests, indicating the client's preference in favour of a *lighter* version of the requested resource.
-The server, then, should redirect the client to the *lighter* version of the requested resource, if exists.
+Then the server, should redirect the client to the *lighter* version of the requested resource, if exists.

 LWP is proposed as an open alternative to the current proprietary solutions, to keep the Web free, and also to make it